 The best way to serve cookies, vegan, or not is with a glass of creamy beverage.
-It can be a vegan smoothie or a glass of .
-If you can find at the store, it will make the most delicious combo with these cookies. or
+It can be a vegan smoothie or a glass of soy milk, or almond milk.
+Vanilla almond milk makes the most delicious combo with these cookies. or

 Is peanut butter good for you?

 can be seen as high in calories and fat.
 However, if eaten in moderate amounts, it’s a great addition to a vegan diet or low-carb diet.
 In fact, provides many health benefits.
 Let’s see what you get in 1 cup of :